 Respect the crypto mecca

-Before diving into the dos and don'ts of successful post-industrial PR-strategies, let’s try to figure things out on a broader scale.
+Before exploring the dos and donts of successful post-industrial PR-strategies, let’s ask ourselves this one core question.
 Why has blockchain suddenly become everybody’s darling?
-What is happening with global economic processes?
 Understanding the global socio-economic shift with blockchain and non-financial motivation as its quintessence is the foundation for developing efficient marketing with user engagement at its core.

 A global paradigm shift to post-industrial business model is bringing the community and user engagement to the front.
 The customers are to take the most active part in the businesses of new formation, thus changing their role to something way bigger than mere social media following: it is the users who are now together with the CEOs and managers participating in the business operations.
 That’s why when striving to come up with ideas on how to get a massive user response, the first question one should ask is ‘How do I make them want to get involved and participate in this thing we’re building?’

 Understanding the essence of decentralized business model is important too.
 It is basically all about building ecosystems that give chance to the communities to can bring value at the same time receiving some additional value from the platform itself.
 Naturally, a community-focused strategy is not about promoting a product or a service.
 It is about engagement and interaction for the mutual organic exchange of value with a view to build a loyal strong community around project based on real use/programming cases, related not to hype, but to business and technology.

 More so, this target of building an exceptional community seems to be paramount to becoming a winning blockchain product, and there is actually playbook for doing so: